Menu

 At Dickens Heath Primary School, we believe that positive mental health is fundamental to learning, behaviour and personal development.
 We are committed to creating a safe, nurturing and inclusive environment where every child feels valued, listened to and supported to thrive emotionally, socially and academically.
 Mental health and emotional wellbeing at Dickens Heath Primary School underpin pupils’ personal development, behaviour and readiness to learn, ensuring every child has the support they need to flourish.

-Our strategy reflects our school values and our Nurture culture and ethos.
+Our strategy reflects our school values:

 The principles of Nurture promote positive mental health by fostering a secure, supportive, and emotionally regulated environment that prioritizes building trusting relationships, social-emotional skills, and resilience.